 Professional photograph of you to use for your social media profiles, such as LinkedIn.

-Tours of local companies - one big and one small - to understand more about corporate culture.
+Tours of local companies to understand more about corporate culture.

 Dining and networking etiquette training (dinner included!).